mrc-ide/odin/README.md

 })
 ```

 The connection to the R and C versions in the section above should be fairly clear.
-The code above is never actually evaluated though; intead it is parsed and used to build up C code for the model.
+The code above is never actually evaluated though; instead it is parsed and used to build up C code for the model.

-Note that this includes initial conditions; all odin models include specifications for initial conditions because the ordering of the varaibles is arbitrary and may be re-ordered.
+Note that this includes initial conditions; all odin models include specifications for initial conditions because the ordering of the variables is arbitrary and may be re-ordered.

 This generates an object that can be used to integrate the set of differential equations, by default starting at the initial conditions specified above (though custom initial conditions can be given).
 The equations are translated into C, compiled, loaded, and bundled into an object.  `lorenz` here is a function that generates an instance of the model.